Direct debit in euro (SEPA)

-Do you want to collect recurring payments in an easy manner?
+Do you want to collect recurring payments in euros in an easy manner?
 If so, ING SEPA Direct Debit is the ideal solution.
 After receiving approval once, you can debit the amount due automatically every time, both in Belgium and in the rest of Europe.

 In all SEPA countries payments can be collected in the same way using a direct debit.

 The collection will cost you less because you only need one bank.

 Efficient cash management

 Since amounts are collected automatically, payments are more punctual.
 As a result, you have better control of your cash flow.

 Once the agreement is signed, you do not have to undertake any more actions.
 Within SEPA, one account is enough for all payments.

 The SEPA direct debit (also known as SEPA Direct Debit or SDD) is a simple and organized way of automatically collecting money.
 With one account for the entire SEPA*, you can correctly collect your payments using direct debits.
 You only have to notify your customer-debtor 14 days before the collection (prior notice).
 You will then be able to debit their account automatically.